Michael18811380328/HelloBlog/personal/docs/note/log.md

 Of course, life is not only about work, but also about future development and how to walk out of our own way in spare time.

+## 2023

+### 2023.05

+I haven't updated my English blog for a long time, because I have been writing some technical and personal thoughts in my owb [blog](https://michael18811380328.github.io/) or [CSDN](https://blog.csdn.net/weixin_41697143/?type=blog) blog for the past two years.
+In the last two months, I designed a Genshin Theme novel reader, from development to design, from backend to frontend, to testing.
+Surprise!
+Currently only version 1.0.0, containing basic functionality.
+In the future, some interesting features will be added to the new version.

+Recently I have been thinking about my future personal development, which path should I choose, and what should I do in order to achieve my huge goals?
+Specifically, how to use working time to improve learning efficiency scientifically, and how to arrange my free time to balance life and work?
+There are so many things to juggle that I have to do the top 30% and delete the last 70%.
+Focus on the important things and don't waste time on trivial matters.

+Hurry up!
+Don't waste time in a lazy life!